rahul-raoniar/Chrun_prediction_docker_deployment/Readme.md

 * `Run` the `docker container` and tests to check for model prediction

-### Deploying model using AWS Elastic beanstaclk
+### Deploying model using AWS Elastic Beanstalk

-* Locally tested and deployed on AWS using Elastic Beanstalk CLI (ebcli)
+* Locally tested and deployed on AWS using Elastic Beanstalk CLI (awsebcli)
 * Tested the prediction using the AWS Application host's IP address